robin/TitlebarAndToolbar/Readme.md

 window.titleVisibility = .Visible
 ```

-A window with a toolbar while the title is set to invisible:
 ![window with title invisible](./images/title_hidden_window.png)
+This is a window with a toolbar while the title set to invisible:

 ```swift
 window.titleVisibility = .Hidden